 Grief/Loss, Relationship Conflicts, Life Stages and Cultural Issues

-(3) Couples Therapy: I work with couples to address infidelity, high conflict communication, intimacy issues, parenting conflict, significant adjustments (e.g., becoming parents, retirement, and career change), grief and loss (e.g., fertility challenges; miscarriage; illness; death in the family), extended family relationship, mixed race couples, blended families, etc. This psychotherapy modality puts the relationship dynamics front and center while also requiring skilled attunement to each partner.
+(3) Couples Therapy: I work with couples to address infidelity, high conflict communication, intimacy issues, parenting conflict, significant adjustments (e.g., becoming parents, retirement, and career change), grief and loss (e.g., fertility challenges; miscarriage; illness; death in the family), extended family relationship, mixed race couples, blended families, etc. This psychotherapy modality puts the relationship dynamics front and center while requiring skilled attunement to each partner.
 These multiple challenges are often unfamiliar to therapists without training in this modality.
-I have completed significant training at Gottman Institute (Level I and Level II) (link) and at the Couples Institute (Menlo Park, CA) and more recently, additional specialized training in sexuality and intimacy with Dr. Marty Klein (link).
+I have completed significant training at The Gottman Institute (Level I and Level II) (link) and at the Couples Institute (Menlo Park, CA) and more recently, additional specialized training in sexuality and intimacy with Dr. Marty Klein (link).
 I continue to prioritize professional development in this area, including frequent workshops with leading couples therapists and an ongoing consultation group with Terry Real.

 Culture, Race and Ethnicity.
 My clients are a good representation of the cultural diversity in the SF Bay Area.
 Cultural issues challenge more than just immigrants (new or old), minorities, or mix-racial families but ALL of us regardless of our race or ethnicity.
 My experiences as an immigrant and world traveler, living and working in different cultures and places of the world, and developing and transitioning through multiple professional careers have cultivated my capacity for compassion, empathy and curiosity.
-I genuinely seek to understand each individual, couple and family from multiple lens of culture, family history, socioeconomic background, education, race and ethnicity, gender identity and assumptions, and phase of life.
+I genuinely seek to understand each individual, couple and family from multiple lens including culture, family history, socioeconomic background, education, race and ethnicity, gender identity and assumptions, and phase of life.
 I offer psychotherapy in Mandarin if that’s your preferred language of care and self-expression.

-In therapy, we process, change and learn to cope with challenging feelings and relational conflicts.
-We learn, experiment, adapt or heal - sometimes all of the above.
+In psychotherapy, we process and learn to cope with challenging feelings and relational conflicts.
+We experiment, adapt, gain new perspectives, or heal - sometimes all of the above.
 And we always grow.
 Indeed, this process can be a transformational and meaning-creating journey in ways one never knew was possible.